domsteil/sgxjvm-public/docs/source/what-is-sgx.rst

 if a signed enclave is to be loaded in non-DEBUG mode.
 The key is also used during certain sealing key derivations, to enable enclaves signed with the same signer to derive the same keys.

-**Enclavelet.** An enclave implemented in a JVM bytecode language, running on Oblivium.
+**Enclavelet.** An enclave implemented in a JVM bytecode language, running on JVM-in-SGX.
 Enclavelets have access to infrastructure that doesn't come out of the box when using raw SGX directly.
 They interact with the world through message passing.